mikeal/block-box/README.md

 of CID information and how to encode root identifiers into the blocks in a deterministic way.
-If you do care about these things just bear with me and trust that after 5 years of IPLD I'm not gonna mess this part up and have the problems we all know about well considered :)
+If you do care about these things just bear with me and trust that after 5 years of IPLD I'm not gonna mess this up :)

 One thing to note is that if you do end up with one hash DIGEST that is much larger than all the rest there's a performance penalty as all the DIGESTs will take up that amount of space.
-This is a very theoretical problem, most CAR files today have hashes of all the same length, but if this penalty were ever to become noticable once could just use a different box for each differing length.
+This is a very theoretical problem, most applications have hashes of all the same length, but if this penalty were ever to become noticable one could just use a different box for each differing length to overcome it.

 # As a Database